neonwatty/gradio-github-runner/README.md

 Or, in natural language:

 > Build the Dockerfile in `https://github.com/youruser/yourrepo` and push the image to Docker Hub.
-Use this token: `YOUR_DOCKERHUB_TOKEN`.
+Use this token: `YOUR_REGISTRY_TOKEN`.

 ---